taz030485/BeatSaberTweaks/README.md

 # Changes
 3.3
 - Requires BeatSaberUI plugin to show config UI

+3.2.3
+- Fixed controller issue for Oculus for activating FCs
+- Tweaked clock code to only updated once per minute

+3.2.2
+- Temporally disabled CameraPlus third person toggle
 - Fixed stuttering when not changing song speed

 3.2.1
 - Score position and size can now be changed in Tweaks.cfg
 - While on the Main menu screen hold both triggers for 5 seconds